midhunps0/sgpro-releases/readme.md

-This repository hosts the release builds for Salesgator Pro installable packages for Windows, Linux and Android
+This repository hosts the release builds for Salesgator Pro installable packages for Windows, Linux and Mac OS